Playing The Game

 “Oh, I don’t think he will be wondering anything.
 I’m sure he heard you calling my name and sprinted out of here.”

 They walked hand in hand into the sitting room after getting washed and dressed together.
 They let go of each other when they came face to face with his wife.
 She was holding a gun, the same colour of the black of her dress.
 Yele was sitting on the sofa.
-Her face was covered with tears and sweat.
-Apart from glancing at them quickly, her eyes did not shift from her daughter.
+Her face had been covered by tears and sweat and her eyes did not shift from her daughter.

 “Look who walked in,” Elicia sniggered and aimed her gun at them.
 “My mother came to finish setting up your plan for me hubby.”